gpustack/gguf-parser-go/cmd/gguf-parser/README.md

    --draft-url value                                          Url where the GGUF file to load for the draft model, optional, e.g. "https://huggingface.co/QuantFactory/Qwen2-1.5B-Instruct-GGUF/resolve/main/Qwen2-1.5B-Instruct.Q5_K_M.gguf".
 Note that gguf-parser does not need to download the entire GGUF file.
    --lora-url value [ --lora-url value ]                      Url where the GGUF file to load for the LoRA adapter, optional.
    --mmproj-url value                                         Url where the GGUF file to load for the multimodal projector, optional.
-   --token value                                              Bearer auth token to load GGUF file, optional, works with "--url/--draft-url".
+   --token value                                              Bearer auth token to load GGUF file, optional, works with "--url/--draft-url". [$TOKEN]
    --upscale-url value                                        Url where the GGUF file to load for the Upscale model, optional.
    --url value, --model-url value, --mu value                 Url where the GGUF file to load for the main model, e.g. "https://huggingface.co/QuantFactory/Qwen2-7B-Instruct-GGUF/resolve/main/Qwen2-7B-Instruct.Q5_K_M.gguf".
 Note that gguf-parser does not need to download the entire GGUF file.